-This regulatory AMP has been developed as part of requirement 7 of the Commerce Commission's Electricity Distribution Disclosure Requirements 2008 and covers ten years starting on 1 April 2011.
+This regulatory AMP has been developed as part of requirement 7 of the Commerce Commission's Electricity Distribution Disclosure Requirements 2008 and covers ten years starting on 1st April 2012.
 The purposes of this AMP are to:

-- Inform stakeholders how Vector intends to manage and expand its electricity distribution network based on information available at preparation; - Ensure the Commerce Commission understands the impact of regulatory settings on future investment decisions; - Demonstrate alignment between electricity network asset management and Vector's goals and values; - Demonstrate innovation and efficiency improvements; - Provide visibility of effective asset management at Vector; - Provide visibility of forecasted electricity network investment programmes and upcoming medium-term construction programmes to external users of the AMP; - Discuss Vector's views on expected technology and consumer developments and the asset investment strategies to deal with a changing environment; and - Meet Vector's regulatory obligation under the aforementioned requirement.
+- Inform stakeholders how Vector intends to manage and expand its electricity distribution network based on information available at preparation; - Demonstrate the impact of regulatory settings on future investment decisions; - Demonstrate alignment between electricity network asset management and Vector's goals and values; - Demonstrate innovation and efficiency improvements; - Provide visibility of effective asset management at Vector; - Provide guidance of asset management activities to its staff and field service providers; - Provide visibility of forecasted electricity network investment programmes and upcoming medium-term construction programmes to external users of the AMP; - Discuss Vector's views on expected technology and consumer developments and the asset investment strategies to deal with a changing environment; and - Meet Vector's regulatory obligation under the aforementioned requirement. - Demonstrate that safe management processes are in place.

 This AMP does not commit Vector to any of the individual projects or initiatives or the defined timelines described in the plan.
-Vector follows an annual budget process and the implementation of the works programmes may be modified to reflect any changing operational and economic conditions as they exist or are foreseen at the time of finalising the budget, or to accommodate changes in regulatory or customer requirements that may occur from time to time.
-Any expenditure must be approved through normal internal governance procedures.
+Vector follows an annual budget process and the implementation of the works programmes may be modified to reflect any changing

-4 Vector operates to a June financial year.
+&lt;sup>4 Vector operates to a June financial year.
 All asset management and financial reporting is carried out based on its financial calendar.
-Works programme and the corresponding expenditures presented in this document align with its financial reporting timeframes.
-To comply with the Commerce Commission's Electricity Information Disclosure Requirements 2004, the budgets and expenditure forecasts in Section 9 are converted into regulatory years (ending on 31 March).
+Works programmes and the corresponding expenditures presented in this document align with its financial reporting timeframes.
+To comply with the Commerce Commission's Electricity Information Disclosure Requirements 2008, the budgets and expenditure forecasts in Section 9 are converted into regulatory years (ending on 31st March).
+This plan therefore covers the ten financial years from July 2012 to June 2022 as well as the three months prior to the start of the 2012 financial year.